Languages of Peru: Number of speakers

-Indigenous Languages
+Indigenous languages

-Indigenous languages of Peru are primarily located in the central Andes and the Amazon rain forest.
+Indigenous languages of Peru are primarily located in the central Andes and the Amazon rainforest.
 Many northern Andes languages were located along the northern coast and the northern Andes, but most of them died in the 19th century.
 The only Native languages in the Andes that are common are Quechua, Aymara, Jaqaru, and Kawki; while in the Amazon region, there is an abundance of various Native languages.
 In the Amazon, the most common languages are Asháninka and Aguaruna.
 There are more than 15 defined linguistic families in Peru's territory and another 15 or more languages that are isolated or not classified.

 The actual number of languages in Peru could have exceeded 300.
 Some authors even say that there could have been 700 languages.
 However, since the conquering of Latin America by Spain and after Peru's independence, the disappearance of Indigenous people (because of conquest and mixing of languages) and discrimination against Indigenous languages because of mixed populations, as well as the Peruvian government (which imposed Spanish), led to the number of Indigenous languages dropping to fewer than 150.
 Today the number of Indigenous languages is still large, but much less than it used to be.
-The following list shows the languages spoken today in Peru and those that went extinct since the 20th century (shown in italics).
+The following list shows the languages spoken today in Peru and those that went extinct since the 20th century.